-Since January 2013, Statutory Fees have comprised two elements: a fee payable to the DBF (sometimes zero) and a fee payable to the PCC.
-The PCC acts as agent for the DBF in collecting - and then passing on - the DBF fees.
+Since January 2013, Parochial Fees have comprised two elements: a fee payable to the DBF (sometimes zero) and a fee payable to the PCC (since 2020 also sometimes zero).
+The PCC acts as agent for the DBF in collecting - and then passing on - the DBF fees except where PTO ministers take funerals at crematoria or cemeteries.
+In those cases the PTO minister should notify the DBF using the Retired Clergy Funeral notification form on the diocesan website, and the DBF will invoice the funeral director.

 Under the Church of England rules, the DBF can direct either generally, or in particular cases, that any fee, or part of a fee which would otherwise be payable to it shall be payable to a minister performing the service.
-Chichester DBF has directed that where a service has been provided by a retired minister, 80% of the statutory fee payable to the DBF should be paid by the collecting PCC to the minister providing the service and 20% passed, as normal, to the DBF.
+Chichester DBF has directed that where a service has been provided by a minister who has retired from stipendiary ministry, part of the statutory fee payable to the DBF should be paid to the minister providing the service.